Uses and Benefits of Date Palm That Will Surprise You

 Most farmers will do selective culling while the fruit is developing for a more productive harvest.
 These culled date fruits will be dehydrated, grounded and mixed with other grains and used as feedstock.

 Overstock dried dates are given as food to camels and horses.

 In some African countries, dates and peppers are added to their native beer to make it less potent and intoxicating.

 2.2 Date Seeds

-For a different flavored coffee, try roasting date seeds.
-Desert travelers used this as the cheap alternative to their favorite beverage.
+Can you eat palm tree seeds?
+Not directly, but if you want a different flavored coffee, try roasting date seeds.
+Desert travelers used this as a cheap alternative to their favorite beverage.
 Add cardamom and you will get a mild version of 'Arabic coffee'.